NeoHW/YMovies321/README.md

-<center><h1>NUS Orbital 2023 - Milestone 1</h1></center>
+<center><h1>NUS Orbital 2023</h1></center>

 ### Proposed Level of Achievement:
-Project Gemini
+Project Apollo

 ### Motivation:
 As university students, we have little free time to enjoy ourselves, and given the huge selection of movies available to us, we are spoilt for choice.
-We all know the feeling of browsing movies only to realise our free time was wasted, or even worse, sat through a boring movie.
+We all know the feeling of browsing movies only to realise our free time was wasted, or even worse, sitting through a boring movie.
 Why not use a local movie review website which is frequented by many other moviegoers of similar ages?

 ### Aim: